masonamadeus/the-bodge-lab/content/.config/customize theme.md

 The Bodge Theme Engine™ will attempt to adjust your color choices for proper contrast and accessibility, so they may change slightly when you save.

 Now... this adjustment might also fail, and you can definitely make the site unreadable if you try.

 Up to you, do what you want!

 <div class="theme-actions">
-  <button id="save-custom-theme" class="theme-button">Save Theme</button>
+  <button id="theme-reroll" class="theme-button random">🎲 Randomize</button>
   <button id="reset-custom-theme" class="theme-button reset">Reset to Bodge Theme</button>
 </div>